survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 It would be possible to extend the application from here.
 Depending on your tastes, you might want to name the file as *index.jsx* instead, but sticking with *index.js* can be acceptable too.

-T> Check out the *Configuring Hot Module Replacement with React* to learn how to get webpack and React work together in a nicer manner.
+T> Check out the *Configuring Hot Module Replacement with React* appendix to learn how to set up hot loading for React code with webpack and Babel.

 ### Babel Based Optimizations for React